smart-data-models/dataModel.KeyPerformanceIndicator/keyPerformanceIndicator/doc/new_spec_EN-US.md

         - KeyPerformanceIndicator
       type: Property
     updatedAt:
-      description: 'Property.Last update date of the KPI data.
+      description: 'Last update date of the KPI data.
 This can be different than the last update date of the KPI''s value.'
       format: date-time
-      type: string
+      type: Property
   required:
     - id
     - type